UMBC-Coral-Lab/trojai-submission-all/README.md

           --configure_models_dirpath ./models_to_train/round14/
   ```

-  * Any of the above options will run the training process and write the trained model to a directory specified by option --learned_parameters_dirpath.
+  * Any of the above options will run the training process and write the trained model to a directory specified by option `--learned_parameters_dirpath`.
-  * If automatic reconfiguration is run then the last set of training parameters used will be written in file specified by --metaparameters_filepath.
+  * If automatic reconfiguration is run then the last set of training parameters used will be written in file specified by `--metaparameters_filepath`.

  4. To run the GCN pipeline in inference mode on a model:
   ```
   python entrypoint.py infer \
-          --model_filepath ./model/id-00000119/model.pt \
+          --model_filepath ./models_to_train/round14/id-00000000/model.pt \
           --result_filepath ./output.txt \
           --scratch_dirpath ./scratch/ \
           --examples_dirpath ./examples/ \